-This course is designed for people considering a career as a communication educator at the college level.
+COML 510 - Communication, Teaching, and Pedagogy credits: 3 This course is designed for people considering a career as a communication educator at the college level.
 The goals for this class have three interrelated dimensions; (a) cognitive learning, (b) affective orientation; and (c) behavioral development.
-Students will develop curriculum, learn teaching strategies, develop goals and assessment, observe
+Students will develop curriculum, learn teaching strategies, develop goals and assessment, observe college classroom environments, and build a teaching portfolio.

-COML 511 - Seminar in Communication Consulting and Training

-In a global economy, it is increasingly important to have the training and consulting skills that will allow you to interact effectively with many different cultures.
+COML 511 - Seminar in Communication Consulting and Training credits: 3 In a global economy, it is increasingly important to have the training and consulting skills that will allow you to interact effectively with many different cultures.
 Understanding and creating new media programs is vital to you and your organization's success.
 This course will explore the unique application of communication skills and models for training and consulting.
 There will be practice in consulting in a variety of settings, developing resources, marketing, workshop development, training, skill building, and evaluation.

-COML 512 - Seminar in Strategic and Corporate Communication

-Gone are the days when organizations can afford to just wait it out while their competition moves ahead.
+COML 512 - Seminar in Strategic and Corporate Communication credits: 3 Gone are the days when organizations can afford to just wait it out while their competition moves ahead.
 Whether a student leads or works for an organization, or is in charge of strategic planning or communication, it is critical to understand how to develop, implement and evaluate effective integrated communication plans.
-New ideas, trends, issues, projects, and services in our workplaces are all opportunities to plan, strategize and communicate with the many stakeholders.
-Students learn from real- life examples as well as their colleagues to fully understand and implement campaigns, media relations strategies, and social media tactics.

-COML 513 - Seminar in Advanced Topics in Communication

-This seminar explores cutting-edge technologies, theory, and issues.
+New ideas, trends, issues, projects, and services in our workplaces are all opportunities to plan, strategize and communicate with the many credits: 3 stakeholders.
+Students learn from real-life examples as well as their colleagues to fully understand and implement campaigns, media relations strategies, and social media tactics.
+COML 513 - Seminar in Advanced Topics in Communication credits: 3 This seminar explores cutting-edge technologies, theory, and issues.
 The specific theme of this course varies each time it is offered because communication is constantly evolving.
 COML 514 - Seminar in Advanced Criticism